 Barton (2002) suggests two alternative approaches for improvement: (1) a composite index for SES, or (2) a parent questionnaire.
 A composite index is viable using the same information that is currently collected in NAEP, or perhaps augmented with a few targeted questions or census data, possibly the zip code of student home addresses.
 The necessary analytical work should be initiated through small research studies using extant NAEP data sets in order to check systematically the validity of a composite index as a better measure of SES in NAEP samples.
 The results could vary by grade level, in which case, adjustments might be needed in the way the data are collected, augmented, and/or confirmed.
-NAEP may never be able to produce a full composite of income, education, and occupation, but efforts should be accelerated to develop and use improved measures of socio-economic status, including an SES index. made to find an approximation that is more reliable than the current set of individual proxy variables.
+NAEP may never be able to produce a full composite of income, education, and occupation, but efforts should be accelerated to develop and use improved measures of socio-economic status, including an SES index.

-In November 2012, an expert panel convened by the National Center for Education Statistics recommended prompt development of an SES composite measure,
+In November 2012, an expert panel convened by the National Center for Education Statistics recommended prompt development of an SES composite measure.